celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 There are several priorities and "why"s we need deeper observability:
 * Analysis of the current p2p share exchange or "ShrEx" stack
   * So we can evaluate real world Full Node reconstruction qualities, along with data availability sampling
-  * And unblock celestia-node development planning
+  * And adjust our roadmap accordingly.
 * Incentivized Testnet
   * Tracking participants and validation that do task correctly
   * So all participants provide to us valuable data/insight/traces that we can analyze and improve on
+* Monitoring dashboars
-* Monitoring of the Celestia's own DA network infrastructure, e.g. DA Network Bootstrappers
+  * For Celestia's own DA network infrastructure, e.g. DA Network Bootstrappers
-* Monitoring dashboard for the node operators
+  * For the node operators
 * Extend debugging arsenal for the networking heavy DA layer
   * Local development
   * Issues found with Testground